-The ClimateHero Climate Calculator estimates your carbon footprint in units of carbon dioxide equivalents (CO2e).
-This is the unit that climate researchers use to deal with the fact that the various greenhouse gases do not have the same strength in the greenhouse effect.
-As an example, one ton of methane gas has the same climate impact as 25 tons of carbon dioxide (over a 100-year period).
-This means that one ton of methane equals 25 tons carbon dioxide equivalents (CO2e).
+The ClimateHero Carbon Calculator estimates your carbon footprint in units of carbon dioxide equivalents (CO2e).
+This is the unit that climate researchers commonly use to deal with the fact that all greenhouse gases do not have the same strength in the greenhouse effect.
+As an example, 1 ton of methane gas has the same climate impact as 28 tons of carbon dioxide (over a 100-year period).
+This means that 1 ton of methane equals 28 tons carbon dioxide equivalents (CO2e).

 ClimateHero uses about 30 public sources to calculate your carbon footprint.
 Based on these sources and your answers in the climate calculator, we can estimate the emissions from your private consumption, which amounts to about 10 tons of CO2e per person per year for many of us.
 The world average, including those living in abject poverty, is around 5 tons CO2e per person per year.

 As ClimateHero aims to help everyone on the planet to reduce their footprint, we use data sources that are internationally viable as far as possible, but supplement with country-specific data where necessary.

 Click here to see a list of the data sources that the climate calculator relies upon.